hl7au/au-fhir-base/pages/_includes/au-residentialagedcareserviceidentifier-intro.md

 **AU Residential Aged Care Service Identifier**  *[[FMM Level 0](guidance.html)]*

-This identifier profile defines a residential aged care service identifier, commonly known as RACS Id or RACF Id, assigned by the Department of Health to a residential aged care service subsidised by the Australian Government.
+This identifier profile defines a residential aged care service identifier (RACS Id) (sometimes referred to as a residential aged care facility service identifier (RACF Id) in an Australian context.
+RACS Ids are assigned by the Department of Health to residential aged care services subsidised by the Australian Government.

-An organisation may provide more than one residential aged care service.
+Some organisations provide more than one residential aged care service.

 #### Extensions